 Discrimination is another major problem (link in Chinese) that has attracted a lot of attention.
 The term “killing the acquaintance” (杀熟) refers to a scenario in which service providers discriminate against recurring consumers using user profiling.
 The State Administration for Market Regulation already categorized such unfair pricing as abuse of market dominance in a recent antitrust guideline (link in Chinese) that applies to e-commerce platforms.
 The Data Regulations set forth specific rules on such discrimination as well as punishment for any violation.

 China is also trying to strengthen the protection of minors’ rights.
-In 2019, the Cybersecurity Administration of China (CAC) issued regulations (link in Chinese) to protect cyber information of minors and recently Beijing prosecutors initiated a lawsuit against tech company Tencent over its service for minors.
+In 2019, the Cyberspace Administration of China (CAC) issued regulations (link in Chinese) to protect cyber information of minors and recently Beijing prosecutors initiated a lawsuit against tech company Tencent over its service for minors.
 The Data Regulations have some specific rules for minors, reflecting the overall trend of stronger protection for the group.

 At the same time, Lin acknowledged (link in Chinese) that public data has not been exploited properly and efficiently and “it is necessary to pass legislation.”
 Lin said that “[we should] strive to solve the bottleneck problem of existing public data sharing and openness, and make full use of public data resources, accelerate the construction of smart cities and digital government, and enhance government capabilities of data governance.”

 The Data Regulations have 100 provisions in 7 chapters, and have rules governing personal data processing, protection and use of public data, data trading market, data security, and legal responsibilities.

 The Data Regulations provide definitions for some key terms, such as data, personal data, sensitive personal data, biometric data, public data, data processing, anonymization, user profiling, public management and service agencies.
 (Article 2) Some of the key definitions include: